ipimpat/laravel-query-builder/docs/features/including-relationships.md

 Every allowed include will automatically allow requesting its related model exists using a `Exists` suffix.
 On top of that it's also possible to specifically allow requesting and querying the related model exists (and not include the entire relationship).

 Under the hood this uses Laravel's `withExists method`.
-[Read more about the `withExists` method here](https://laravel.com/docs/master/eloquent-relationships#other-aggregate-functions).
+[Read more about the `withExists` and `loadExists` method here](https://laravel.com/docs/master/eloquent-relationships#other-aggregate-functions).

 ```php
 // GET /users?include=postsExists,friendsExists